 As Dr. Neel Anand of the Cedars-Sinai Institute for Spinal Disorders recommends, preference should be given to exercises that strengthen your core, meaning your stomach and back muscles.
 Of course, stretching and warm-up exercises must be performed before any physical activity to condition your muscles and avoid unnecessary injuries.

 No type of exercise is superior to others.
-Whether it’s cardio or resistance training, you can choose what you enjoy the most as long as you do it within the limits of your pain.
+Whether it is cardio or resistance training, you can choose what you enjoy the most as long as you do it within the limits of your pain.
 Gradually increase the intensity as your condition improves.

-3. Magnetic Resonance Imaging (MRI) Scan, Computerized Tomography (CT) Scan, and X-ray Images Accurately Identify the Cause of Back Pain
+3. Imaging Can Identify the Cause of Back Pain

 Back pain is more complicated than most people think.
-It’s so complicated than even the best imaging modalities just can’t keep up.
+It’s so complicated than even the best imaging modalities just cannot keep up.

-MRI scan, CT scan, or X-ray images may be designed to visualize what’s inside you, but they can’t always identify what’s wrong with you.
-In the case of back pain, these imaging technologies aren’t advanced enough to isolate muscle spasms or strains that might be causing the pain.
+An MRI scan, CT scan, or X-ray images may be designed to visualize what is inside you, but they cannot always identify what is wrong with you.
+In the case of back pain, these imaging technologies are not advanced enough to isolate muscle spasms or strains that might be causing the pain.